Poğaça with feta cheese (Turkish breakfast pastry)

 The filling for these poğaças couldn’t be easier to make.
 It’s literally just crumbled feta cheese.

-Since cheese melts and tries to escape its casing during bakingh, I like to mix the cheese with an egg or two.
+Since even feta cheese melts and sometimes attempts to escape its casing during baking, I like to mix the cheese with an egg or two.
 This helps ensure that the filling remains inside.

-If you don’t mind a bit of cheese spillage, you may omit the eggs.
+If you don’t mind a bit of cheese spillage, omit the eggs.

 Person folding pogaca dough over the filling